-The scapegoat, was now turned around towards the people, and stood facing them, waiting, as it were, till their sins should be laid on him.
+The scapegoat, was now turned around towards the east, and stood facing the people, waiting, as it were, till their sins should be laid on him.
 With this presentation of the scapegoat before the people commenced the third and most solemn part of the expiatory services of the day.

 Leviticus 16:11-12 (NASB)

 11 "Then Aaron shall offer the bull of the sin offering which is for himself and make atonement for himself and for his household, and he shall slaughter the bull of the sin offering which is for himself.
 12 "He shall take a firepan full of coals of fire from upon the altar before the LORD and two handfuls of finely ground sweet incense, and bring it inside the veil.

 The High Priest now once more returned towards the same bullock, which still stood between the tent and the altar.

 Once again the High Priest made the confession, over the bullock, this time for himself, his family and also the priesthood.

 The young bullock was then slaughtered and its blood collected in a basin for later use.
 An attendant received the basin and kept it stirring so that the blood would not coagulate.